lyndon025/playtested/src/content/article/2023-06-26-a-visually-stunning-gacha-rpg--first-impressions---brown-dust-2.md

 ---
-title: "A visually stunning Gacha RPG | First Impressions - Brown Dust 2"
+author: lyndonguitar
+category: Review
-description: "Brown Dust 2, the somewhat both direct and spiritual successor to the popular Brave 9 / Brown Dust, takes players on a grander journey filled with time travel, world-traveling elements, and captivating narratives."
+description: Brown Dust 2, the somewhat both direct and spiritual successor to the popular Brave 9 / Brown Dust, takes players on a grander journey filled with time travel, world-traveling elements, and captivating narratives.
+featured: false
 pubDate: 2023-06-26
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "adventure-rpg"]
+tags:
-featured: false
+- taptap
+- adventure-rpg
-thumb: ""
+thumb: ''
+title: A visually stunning Gacha RPG | First Impressions - Brown Dust 2
 ---

 Brown Dust 2, the somewhat both direct and spiritual successor to the popular Brave 9 / Brown Dust, takes players on a grander journey filled with time travel, world-traveling elements, and captivating narratives.